SukeshShetty1010/Loan-Approval-Predictor/README.md

 # Loan Approval Predictor

 Welcome to the Loan Approval Predictor project repository!
-This repository contains a Jupyter Notebook (.ipynb) that demonstrates how to build a machine learning model to predict whether a loan application will be approved or not.
-The project utilizes a Kaggle dataset and explores various machine learning algorithms for accurate predictions.
+This repository contains a Jupyter Notebook (.ipynb) that demonstrates how to build a machine-learning model to predict whether a loan application will be approved or not.
+The project utilizes a Kaggle dataset and explores various machine-learning algorithms for accurate predictions.

 ## Table of Contents
 - [1.
 Problem Definition](#1-problem-definition)